Budibase/budibase/docs/CONTRIBUTING.md

 Note that only budibase maintainers will be able to access the pro repo.

-The `yarn clean && yarn bootstrap` command can be used to replace the NPM supplied dependency with the local source aware version.
+The `yarn bootstrap` command can be used to replace the NPM supplied dependency with the local source aware version.
 This is achieved using the `yarn link` command.
 To see specifically how dependencies are linked see [scripts/link-dependencies.sh](../scripts/link-dependencies.sh).
 The same link script is used to link dependencies to account-portal in local dev.

 ### Troubleshooting